New additivity properties of the relative entropy of entanglement and its generalizations: Abstract

 \section{Abstract}

 We prove that the relative entropy of entanglement is additive when \emph{at least one of the two states} belongs to some specific class.
 We show that these classes include bipartite pure, maximally correlated, GHZ, Bell diagonal, isotropic, and generalized Dicke states.
 Previously, additivity was established only if \textit{both} states belong to the same class.
 Moreover, we extend these results to entanglement monotones based on the $\alpha$-$z$ R\'enyi relative entropy.
 Notably, this family of monotones includes also the generalized robustness of entanglement and the geometric measure of entanglement.
 In addition, we prove that any monotone based on a quantum relative entropy is not additive for general states.
-Finally, we compute the value of the monotones based on the $\alpha$-$z$ R\'enyi relative entropy for bipartite pure, Bell diagonal, isotropic, generalized Werner, generalized Dicke, and maximally correlated Bell diagonal states.
-Our results rely on proving new necessary and sufficient conditions for the optimizer of the monotones based on the $\alpha$-$z$ R\'enyi relative entropy which allow us to reduce the original optimization problem to a simpler linear one.
-Even though we focus mostly on entanglement theory, we formulate some of our technical results in a general resource theory framework and we expect that they could be used to investigate other resource theories.
+We also compute closed-form expressions of the monotones for bipartite pure, Bell diagonal, isotropic, generalized Werner, generalized Dicke, and maximally correlated Bell diagonal states.
+Our results rely on developing a method that allows us to recast the initial convex optimization problem into a simpler linear one.
+Even though we mostly focus on entanglement theory, we expect that some of our technical results could be useful in investigating more general convex optimization problems.